 To validate TRIM+ and to demonstrate a real implementation of our proposal, we have implemented a software prototype of the TRIM+ architecture including all the functional entities presented in Figure 2, i.e., a TRIM+ Application Server (AS), an address translator and a TRIM+ UE (including the modules depicted in Fig.3).
-The implementation was written in Java, using the Java JAIN-SIP API for the SIP modules.
-To implement address translation functionalities, both in the network and in the UE, we used the Click! modular router platform.
+The implementation was written in Java, using the Java JAIN-SIP API5 for the SIP modules, and includes the different functionalities related with session setup (Sect.
+3.2), transparent route optimization (Sect.
+3.3) and handover management (Sect.
+3.4).
+To implement address translation functionalities, both in the network and in the UE, we used the Click! modular router platform 6.

-We deployed the software prototype of the TRIM+ architecture in a testbed of virtual machines, using a physical machine running the VMWare ESXi virtualization software.
-The evaluation testbed includes a real IMS core, in particular, the Fokus Open IMS core, which allowed us to verify the appropriate execution of all the IMS signaling procedures of TRIM+.
+We deployed the software prototype of the TRIM+ architecture in a testbed of virtual machines, using a physical machine running the VMWare ESXi7 virtualization software.
+The evaluation testbed includes a real IMS core, in particular, the Fokus Open IMS core8, which allowed us to verify the appropriate execution of all the IMS signaling procedures of TRIM+.
 Note that no modifications were needed to the IMS core, as they are not required in our proposal.
-We also included two TRIM+ mobile nodes, $MN_A$ and $MN_B$ .
-In our experiments, $AS_A$ is the TRIM+ AS that anchors the signaling sessions of $MN_A$ , while $AT_A$ is the address translator that will be used in $MN_A$ home network.
-Similarly, $AS_B$ and $AT_B$ are respectively the TRIM+ AS and the address translator that will be utilized for $MN_B$ .
+We also included two TRIM+ mobile nodes, MN_A and MN_B .
+In our experiments, AS_A is the TRIM+ AS that anchors the signaling sessions of MN_A , while AT_A is the address translator that will be used in MN_A home network.
+Similarly, AS_B and AT_B are respectively the TRIM+ AS and the address translator that will be utilized for MN_B .